errrrricka/advanced-react-address-book/README.md

 ### Do
 * DONE--- Add a button to the ListOfUsers component that says Hide
-* Add an onClick to the button and a handler
+* DONE--- Add an onClick to the button and a handler
-* Make clicking the button hide the list and change the text to “Show”
+* DONE--- Make clicking the button hide the list and change the text to “Show”
-* If you click it again it will show the list and change the text back to “Hide”
+* DONE--- If you click it again it will show the list and change the text back to “Hide”

 ### Do
 *  DONE--- Change ListofUsers to be a class component